 Sound box and wood works

 The sound box is the entire body of the acoustic guitar; it is what makes the guitars sound.
-This is affected by the wood they use, it ain’t because of some magical mumbo jumbo that a guitar will sound better than another, so pick a guitar based on the wood, some of the loudest and best sounding are made from a spruce top and mahogany side and back combo, you can replace the mahogany for Nato, that’s because they ain’t much different.
+This is affected by the wood they use, it ain’t because of some magical mumbo jumbo that a guitar will sound better than another, so pick a guitar based on the wood, some of the loudest and Great sounding are made from a spruce top and mahogany side and back combo, you can replace the mahogany for Nato, that’s because they ain’t much different.

 Makers like Takamine, Taylors, and Martin, will provide you with a definitely solid build, but these guitars will cost you a pretty penny, and that won’t be pretty if it was your penny that took you 3 months to work for (warning these guitars to cost a lot).
 So if you are a beginner and you are worried about getting a poor quality guitar that would break or have fits down the road and can’t spend too much on an expensive one, you can always take a look at Yamaha.
 Yamaha builds are by far the best acoustic guitars for any beginner; they are a music school after all.